MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-payments-reconciliation-formats-dk.md

 2. Open the card, expand the **Payments** tab, in the **Payment Method** field choose the payment method.
 3. Depending on your selection, you must complete other fields.
 See the table above for a description of the combinations.

-### <a name="to-specify-the-format-to-use-for-a-bank-account"></a>To specify the format to use for a bank account
+### To specify the format to use for a bank account

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.
 2. Open the card for the bank account.
 3. In the **Payment Export Format** field, choose the format for your export file.

-## <a name="choosing-the-fik-or-giro-payment-information-for-vendor-invoices"></a>Choosing the FIK or Giro payment information for vendor invoices
+## Choosing the FIK or Giro payment information for vendor invoices

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Invoices**, and then choose the related link.
 2. Choose the vendor.
 Remember, this must be a Danish vendor with an address in Denmark.